zetavg/chromium-website/site/chromium-os/developer-library/guides/testing/firmware-test-manual/index.md

 ### Commands to inspect kernel log information

-Go to VT2, press the dmesg command to check the messgaes.
+Go to VT2, press the dmesg command to check the messages.
 Linux kernel can print logs and trace messages, which can by default be stored in a ring buffer. dmesg is a one type of shell command on the kernel , which displays the content of the ring buffer.
 Another way to display the